 - Hot peppers (think hot sauce, cayenne and chilis).
 Chili peppers contain capsaicin, a chemical compound that can raise body temperature and kick up your metabolism by using up more energy.
 Capsaicin is likely increasing the activity of your sympathetic nervous system which activates the “fight or flight response” and the secretion of adrenaline.

-- CH-19 Sweet Peppers (mild, sweet chili peppers): If you don’t like the heat, capsaicin’s non-burning cousin, DCT or dihydrocapsiate, found in CH-19 sweet peppers may be equally effective for boosting metabolism according to researchers at the UCLA Center for Human Nutrition.
+- CH-19 Sweet Peppers (mild, sweet chili peppers, such as Japanese shishitō peppers): If you don’t like the heat, capsaicin’s non-burning cousin, DCT or dihydrocapsiate, found in CH-19 sweet peppers may be equally effective for boosting metabolism according to researchers at the UCLA Center for Human Nutrition.
 Several hours after consuming the test meal in the study, energy expenditure was almost double in the group consuming the highest amount of DCT versus the placebo group.
 In another study at Kyoto University in Japan, CH-19 sweet peppers were found to increase body temperature and energy consumption in healthy volunteers versus those that ate Sweet California Wonder Peppers (bell peppers) which contain neither capsaicin nor capsiate.

 Fit Tip: Remember… you’re not stuck with a sluggish metabolism.
 You may not be able to bypass the slow-mo effects of aging, but with exercise of sufficient frequency, intensity and duration, the right foods, and adequate calories, you can take control of your metabolism and stop agonizing over every calorie.